With mortgage rates increasing again, how do these higher interest rates affect homeowners looking to buy or sell their home? Read on to learn more.

 Regardless of your reasons for wanting to unlock home equity, it is important to weigh the pros and cons of the options available to you, especially at a time when mortgage interest rates are climbing.
 Understanding these choices will allow you to identify the one that will best set you and your family up for success in the years to come.

-At Truehold, we're committed to helping people access all of their home equity without taking on debt.
-Our home Sale-Leaseback is a debt-free unlock solution in which you agree to sell your home with the understanding that you will continue to live in the home as a renter.
+At Truehold, we're committed to helping people access their home equity without taking on debt.
+Our sell and stay transaction is a debt-free unlock solution in which you agree to sell your home and continue to live in it as a renter.

 This option is great for someone who may want to…